How long do visitors stay on your website before clicking away? What makes them leave so quickly? And what can you do about it?

 Tell me if this sounds familiar: you were scrolling through your Twitter feed when you saw a great headline.
 You clicked on the link and started reading the article.
 After 30 seconds you realized that the headline was misleading and the information contained in the article was irrelevant.
 Or the content was so poorly written that you stopped reading after the first three paragraphs.

 How to fix it: There are a lot of ways you can create great content, starting with the massive number of content formats you can choose from.
-Whether it’s an infographic, a case study or a review, you just need to find out what makes your reader stay on page.
+Whether it’s an infographic, a case study or a review, you just need to find out what makes your readers stay on the page.

 Some of your visitors might enjoy reading blog posts, while others may prefer watching product reviews videos or scrolling through infographics.
 In order to be successful, you need to experiment with various kinds of media and see how your audience is engaging with each one of them.

 If you are frustrated with your writing abilities, you can consider hiring an Expert Copywriter.
-There are plenty of content writing services and copywriting services which can ensure your business blog is full of great content.
+There are plenty of content writing services and copywriting services that can ensure your business blog is full of great content.

-Reason #6: Videos with auto play
+Reason #6: Videos With Auto Play

 I don’t know about you, but nothing annoys me more than a video that auto-plays when I land on a page.
 I want to be the one choosing how I consume the content.
 So, when I am bombarded with a cacophony of sounds and images, I immediately reach for the “Back” button